This article was updated on September 20, 2022

 - Monster-mash dance-off – What would a party be without music?
 Encourage the attendees to bust a move on the dance floor to the spooky anthems of Halloween.
 No Halloween party could be complete without a ghoulish dance-off and a few groovy moves.

 Throw a Halloween party to market yourself directly to your customers and give them something to remember for the rest of the year.
 If you can play host for the evening, you may end up benefiting from an increase in sales for the busy holiday months to come.

 While you might want to do it before the 31st of October, a local business trick-or-treat can be a strategic way to engage with families, join in the Halloween fun, and market yourself all at once.

-The premise is pretty straightforward.
-Partner with several nearby businesses for families to trick-or-treat at during the weekend leading up to Halloween.
+The premise is pretty straightforward—partner with several nearby businesses where families can trick-or-treat during the weekend leading up to Halloween.
 The trick-or-treaters and their parents can visit your businesses, collect Halloween candy, and have a fun day out with their neighbors celebrating the Halloween season.

 If you’re wondering how to put together a local business trick-or-treat day, follow these steps: